Remora-FilecoinHackathon/smart-contracts-mock/README.md

 ## A note for the Miner actor
 During the hackathon, we encountered multiple issues using the Filecoin Solidity API.
 We decided to switch to the mock API.
 As such, we simulated the behavior of the Miner actor customizing the MinerMockAPI.sol smart contract provided by the library.

-## Backend
-The backend built on Lambda is used to implement the Miner reputation control.
-Specifically, the LenderManager smart contract provides a checkReputation function that takes a Miner Actor address as input and emits the checkReputation(uint256 requestId, uint256 response) event.
-The backend is listening for the event and does a check of the Miner Actor using the filrep API (https://filrep.io/api).
-Once checked, the backend calls receiveReputation on the LenderManager smart contract writing the Miner Actor's reputation (Not found, Bad reputation, or Good reputation) on the chain storage.

-## UI Prototype
-Using the demo website $FIL holders can create their own Lending position and storage providers can borrow $FIL.
-Both a Lender and a Borrower have their own positions page where they can make management operations such as: repay the debt through periodic rates, close loan and move $FIL from/to the Miner Actor.
-The UI makes contract calls, read from FEVM events, and interacts with the backend for the Miner reputation check.

-The [Lido Frontend template](https://github.com/lidofinance/lido-frontend-template) (adapted for Filecoin FEVM) was a great starting point.
-The Frontend is built using React js.

 ## Smart contract address
 Lender Manager: 0xaE7eD725f5053471DB2Fc7254dBB2766615f7064 (Hyperspace)